 And my favourite scene from the story is the video embedded above.
 Why?
 Because somehow, I can identify with Zhang Wu Ji.
 Not that I practise 九阳神功, but I only know too well how it feels to be misunderstood and wronged by the self-righteous and “orthodox”.
 Not to mention the numerous cranky and grumpy aunties like Mie Jue that I have to deal with in real life.
 Indeed, time seems to stand still when you exchange stares with a beautiful stranger destined to become another cranky auntie.

 Wuxia is not just about fighting and martial arts.
 Under Jin Yong’s pen, it has become fantasy, adventure, “history” and romance.
-We can be sure that things didn’t happen this way.
-But when we suspend our disbelief as we immerse ourselves in a novel, every scene becomes a real moving image; a reflection of our hopes, fears, angst and fantasies.
-Something that we can imagine today is always more beautiful than what it actually was in the past.
-These images have been inspired by the past.
-Memory fades and blurs the details.
-Sometimes, the result is a beauty that is totally out of our reach.
+We can be sure that the stories were all fabricated by Jin Yong.
+But when we suspend our disbelief as we immerse ourselves in a novel, every scene becomes convincing and familiar; a reflection of our hopes, fears, angst and fantasies.
+The glorious past that we can imagine today is always more beautiful than what actually happened in the past.
+Even for a piece of history we’ve actually lived through, our memory fades and blurs the details.
+Sometimes, the result is an ethereal treasure that we can only touch with our imagination.